LoganFraser/VoronMods/KlickySetup/readme.md

   SET_HEATER_TEMPERATURE HEATER=heater_bed TARGET=110 #For ABS
  ```
 ### Setting your switch_Offset in klicky-z-calibration.cfg

-1. Ensure your position_endstop is correct in printer.cfg
+#### Ensure your position_endstop is correct in printer.cfg
-  a.
-Set your position_endstop to 0 >>> Save & Restart
+1. Set your position_endstop to 0 >>> Save & Restart
-  b.
-Home XYZ and then move your nozzle to bed center, and jog until you touch a piece of paper.
+2. Home XYZ and then move your nozzle to bed center, and jog until you touch a piece of paper.
-  c.
-Take your current Z value and edit position_endstop to match, but invert the value.
+3. Take your current Z value and edit position_endstop to match, but invert the value.
 Z0.34 = position_endstop: -0.34  >>> Save & Restart

-2. Ensure your calibrate_z is pressing the Z endstop switch on the switch body *next* to the trigger button, not the button itself.
+#### Ensure your calibrate_z is pressing the Z endstop switch on the switch body *next* to the trigger button, not the button itself.
-  a.
-If it's not, then set as follows: probe_switch_x = probe_nozzle_x - 8, probe_switch_y = probe_nozzle_y - 20  >>> Save & Restart
+1. If it's not, then set as follows: probe_switch_x = probe_nozzle_x - 8, probe_switch_y = probe_nozzle_y - 20  >>> Save & Restart

-3. Determine your switch_offset:
+#### Determine your switch_offset:
-  a.
-Set your switch_offset to a small value like 0.3 >>> Save & Restart
+1. Set your switch_offset to a small value like 0.3 >>> Save & Restart
-  b. run calibrate_z and take note of the z_offset value generated.
+2. run calibrate_z and take note of the z_offset value generated.
-  c.
-Again, move your nozzle to bed center and jog until you can touch a piece of paper.
+3. Again, move your nozzle to bed center and jog until you can touch a piece of paper.
-  d.
-Take the current z value and add the inverse to your switch_offset value.
+4. Take the current z value and add the inverse to your switch_offset value.
 Eg Z-0.21 is 0.3+0.21 = 0.51 >>> Save & Restart
-  e. run calibrate_z again and your z_offset value should be very close to zero.
+5. run calibrate_z again and your z_offset value should be very close to zero.